 While there is no dedicated streaming platform for all of Hulu’s content in Australia, Stan currently has the rights to several Hulu shows, including The Handmaid’s Tale.
 It’s possible that with the launch of Disney+ in Australia, there could be a potential partnership and bundling opportunity between Disney and Stan, but we’ll probably have to wait closer to the launch date to find out more.

 What will I get with a Disney+ subscription?

 While more news about Disney Plus is still trickling through, we have more details about what you can expect with your Disney+ subscription.
 It should be noted that these details are confirmed for subscribers with access on 12 November, but its likely we will receive similar, if not identical, features in Australia.
 For your monthly subscription price, you’ll get:

 - Unlimited downloads: You’ll be able to download shows and movies on up to 10 devices, with no limits on the number of times a title can be downloaded.
 The amount of titles you can store at one time depends on your device’s storage capacity.

-- High-quality video: 4K Ultra-HD video quality will be available, but being able to view in this quality will depend on your device’s capabilities.
+- High-quality video: 4K Ultra-HD video quality will be available, but being able to view in this quality will depend on your device’s capabilities and internet connection.

 - Commercial-free playback: As to be expected, you’ll have unlimited access without having to view commercials.